The Sleeping Giant (album): Other

 The album features controversies aimed at Gazza and Isaac Nyambali (former Sunny Boy and Mshasho manager), and critics.
 On the Intro's second verse, Sunny relates himself to some entertainment superstars, local and international like Mandoza, Kabelo, Nas, Jay-Z, Tupac, Notorious B.I.G., LL Cool J, Kanye West, Bow Wow, The Dogg, Jericho, Ras Sheehama, and Qonja.
 In a quoted line he raps: "am like The Dogg barking and talk a lot of shit/ but I refuse to be like Gazza cos he ain't saying shit/".
 On "Heat It Up" he calls Nyambali out for stealing his money and calls him a gay.
-He raps the following: "because of Isaaac Nyambali/ shikona who stole my money/ its ok I'm making money/ but don't play me kandihole eemofi/".
+He raps the following: "because of Isaac Nyambali/ shikona who stole my money/ its ok I'm making money/ but don't play me kandihole eemofi/".
 In the same verse he aims the following to critics: "underRATED, player HATED, manipuLATED, but never FADED".